emit-js/emit/README.md

 }
 ```

-Save the above code as `nextLaunch.js`.
+Save all of the above code as `nextLaunch.js`.

 ## Using observable libraries